anna-taway/newsletter-exp-eng/README.md

 # Assignement

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It allows user to see a list of products.
-You can click on the button to subscribe to the newsletter and access the form and sign in.
+You can click on the button to subscribe to the newsletter and access the form to sign in.

 ## User Interface